-Collections are lower than anticipated due to re-appropriation of fund balance for projects.
+- Collections are lower than anticipated due to re-appropriation of fund balance for projects.
 The fund has 14,257,327 worth of projects that were rolled over from the previous fiscal year.
-Some of these projects include, the inflow and
+Some of these projects include, the inflow and infiltration sewer rehabilitation, nanofiltration membrane replacement, raw water well A#9 pipeline to name a few. - Year-to-Year expenditures are also higher due to this re-appropriation of fund balance.

-- infiltration sewer rehabilitation, nanofiltration membrane replacement, raw water well A#9 pipeline to name a few. - Year-to-Year expenditures are also higher due to this re-appropriation of fund balance. - ➤ Three Islands Neighborhood Districts (TISND)- - The TISND Fund only source of revenues is ad valorem revenues.
-The projection for this revenue source is to be collected at 97%. - The fund had projected to use fund balance reserves in the amount of \$484,336 for the District Entrance Improvements and Traffic Calming Project.
+Three Islands Neighborhood Districts (TISND)-

+■ The TISND Fund only source of revenues is ad valorem revenues.
+The projection for this revenue source is to be collected at 98.5%.

+- The fund had projected to use fund balance reserves in the amount of \$484,336 for the District Entrance Improvements and Traffic Calming Project.
 That is why the fund is showing a low collection in revenues. - ❖ Report 3 General Fund Expenditures are based on a linear expenditure schedule.
-All departments are within the 9-month threshold of 75%, ± 10 %, with the following exceptions: - Innovation Technology is at 89% of expenditures due to most expenditures being Internet Software Subscriptions which are encumbered at the early part of the fiscal year. - Fire is at 84% due to funds for the Broward County Sheriff's Office contract are encumbered within a purchase order. - ➤ Public Works is at 71% of expenditures due to the Outside Services which are encumbered for the maintenance services of city facilities. - Non-Departmental is higher than the threshold because of the annual transfer to the Community Redevelopment Agency (CRA), which is to be paid no later than January 1.
+All departments are within the 10-month threshold of 83%, ± 10 %, with the following exceptions: - Innovation Technology is at 92% of expenditures due to most expenditures being Internet Software Subscriptions which are encumbered at the early part of the fiscal year.
+Also increase to outside consultants for special projects and COVID-19. - ➤ Fire is at 95% due to funds for the Broward County Sheriff's Office contract are encumbered within a purchase order. - ➤ Public Works is at 85% of expenditures due to the Outside Services which are encumbered for the maintenance services of city facilities.

-Also provided is a listing of budget transfers more than \$50,000 made during the month of June.
+Also provided is a listing of budget transfers more than \$50,000 made during the month of July.
 Per Code of Ordinance 10-31(4), staff is to notify the City Commission of any budget transfers that exceeds \$50,000.